metagenomics/denbi-nanopore-training/docs/read_qc/MinionQC.rst

   R Lanfear, M Schalamun, D Kainer, W Wang, B Schwessinger; MinIONQC: fast and simple quality control for MinION sequencing data, Bioinformatics, , bty654, https://doi.org/10.1093/bioinformatics/bty654

-Script collection taht will generate a range of diagnostic plots for quality control of sequencing data from Oxford Nanopore's MinION sequencer.
+Script collection that will generate a range of diagnostic plots for quality control of sequencing data from Oxford Nanopore's MinION sequencer.

 MinIONQC works directly with the sequencing_summary.txt files produced by ONT's Albacore or Guppy base callers.
 This allows MinIONQC for quick-and-easy comparison of data from one or multiple flowcells.